Trans Himalaya Trek

 India, Trek & Walk, 18 days - from £1,295 (land only) - from €1,555 (land only) - from $2,135 (land only)

 Day 1: Rendezvous at the group hotel in Delhi.
-Transfers are provided.
-KE Land Only package services begin with lunch at the hotel.
-The afternoon is free for sightseeing or relaxing.
+Airport transfers are provided for all clients arriving on Day 1.
+KE Land Only package services begin with lunch.
+In the afternoon, a city sightseeing tour is provided.
+Alternatively, you may choose to take it easy at the hotel.

 Day 2: Transfer to the domestic airport.
 We take the 1-hour flight northwards across the Himalaya to Leh, where we transfer to the group hotel.
 Afternoon at leisure.